 The park is overcrowded and it takes its toll.
 It’s a bastion of natural beauty, and Plitvice management is looking to keep it that way.
 Increase of prices is mainly due to their attempt to reduce the number of visitors.

-They’re also implementing booking tickets online so they can better manage the number of daily visitors.
-Tickets will still be purchasable on site, but only if the park isn’t overcrowded that day.
-As far as I’m aware this will only take effect in 2018, so for the time being you don’t need to worry about potentially being denied entry.
+Since 2019 Plitvice implemented booking tickets online so they can better manage the number of daily visitors.
+Tickets are still be purchasable on site, but only if the park isn’t overcrowded that day.
+Make sure to read our How to Visit Plitvice in 2019 guide for more information on how to reserve your entry tickets!

 As a result of its popularity, Plitvice National Park and nearby areas are under additional stress these past few years due to rapid construction of hotels, apartments and other facilities.
 All of this has also prompted UNESCO to consider removing Plitvice from their World Heritage List.